cloudentity/vertx-tools/README.md

 `configPath()` reads information passed to the verticle at the deployment time in `DeploymentOptions.config.configPath` and falls back to `verticleId` attribute.
 You can pass it on your own or use `RegistryVerticle` that does it for you.

 Note: if you are using Registry to deploy verticles, you can put the configuration with deployment options.
-See TODO <<Injecting configuration to ComponentVerticle or ServiceVerticle>>
+See [Injecting configuration to verticle](#di-config-inject)

 ### Configuration references
 It is possible to make a reference to configuration value.
 This way it is easy to share common configuration.